d1cker/VideoLinter/README.md

 This is a side project aimed for learning new technologies.
 [Or](https://github.com/d1cker) is in charge of the Backend and [using Julia](https://github.com/d1cker/VideoLinter/blob/master/src/VideoLinter.jl) for that purpose.
-[Keren](https://github.com/kerenki) is in cahrge of the Frontend and [using Vue.js](https://github.com/d1cker/VideoLinter/blob/master/GUI/src/App.vue) for that purpose.
+[Keren](https://github.com/kerenki) is in charge of the Frontend and [using Vue.js](https://github.com/d1cker/VideoLinter/blob/master/GUI/src/App.vue) for that purpose.

 We also use Elecron to make it a desktop app.